nostek/UnityNativeImagePicker/README.md

 # UnityNativeImagePicker
-Unity plugin for getting Images from Camera roll on Android or Photo Library on Android.
-Also support for getting new images from the camera.
+Unity plugin for getting Images from Camera roll on Android or Photo Library on iOS.
+Supports taking photos with the camera.

 ## Known issues

-- App needs AndroidManifest changes if it will be running on Android 7.0 (N).
+- App needs AndroidManifest changes if it will be running on Android 7.0 (N)+.

         <provider